astral-sh/rye/docs/guide/publish.md

 rye build
 ```

-You can using the `--sdist` or `--wheel` flag to build the specific target, or specify the output directory with `--out`.
+You can use the `--sdist` or `--wheel` flag to build the specific target, or specify the output directory with `--out`.

 ```
 rye build --wheel --out target